 Section C: Scope

 The Code of Student Life covers acts of University students occurring on campus, as well as on property owned, leased, or controlled by a fraternity, sorority, or student organization.
-The Code of Student Life also covers misconduct and behavior occurring off campus, including online behavior, which affects a clear and distinct interest of the University as determined by the Dean of Students.
+The Code of Student Life also covers misconduct and behavior occurring off campus, including online behavior, which affects a clear and distinct interest of the University as determined by the Director of Student Accountability.
 In exercising this jurisdictional discretion, the Dean will establish if the behavior negatively impacts the achievement of the University's academic goals, the safety and freedom of individuals, or the orderly operation of the University.
-Without attempting to be exhaustive, the following are examples of situations that could affect a clear and distinct interest of the University: (1) misconduct occurring at a University-sponsored activity, sporting event, or educational activity (e.g., residency, internship, service-learning experience, field trip) or at a student organization-sponsored activity; (2) misconduct occurring while the accused or complainant was acting in an official capacity for the University; (3) misconduct which constitutes a violation of federal, state, or local law or ordinance; (4) misconduct which violates University rule or policy; and (5) misconduct which demonstrates a threat to campus safety and security.
+Without attempting to be exhaustive, the following are examples of situations that could affect a clear and distinct interest of the University: (1) misconduct occurring at a University-sponsored activity, sporting event, or educational activity (e.g., residency, internship, service-learning experience, field trip) or at a student organization-sponsored activity; (2) misconduct occurring while the Responding Student or Reporting Party was acting in an official capacity for the University; (3) misconduct which constitutes a violation of federal, state, or local law or ordinance; (4) misconduct which violates University rule or policy; and (5) misconduct which demonstrates a threat to campus safety and security.
 Violations of this policy involving violent conduct, alcohol, or drugs occurring in Johnson County, Iowa are presumed to affect a clear and distinct interest of the University.

 The Code of Student Life applies whether or not the University is in session.
 The Code of Student Life is applicable to a student from the time of application for admission through the actual awarding of a degree, even though the misconduct which violates the policy may not be discovered until after a degree is awarded.
-Withdrawal of an accused student while a disciplinary matter is pending shall not defeat jurisdiction under this section.
+Withdrawal of a Responding Student while a disciplinary matter is pending shall not defeat jurisdiction under this section.
 In addition, misconduct which violates the Code of Student Life and engaged in prior to admission or after withdrawal from the University may be taken into account in decisions on admission or readmission, and may also be grounds for filing disciplinary charges after admission or acceptance into a program.